 - 2. The procedures at the auction are quite important.
 The initial offeror (the "stalking horse") must consider obtaining bidding protection necessary to ensure that competitive bidders are not "free riders" on the stalking horse's due diligence and valuation of the Debtor's business.
 Various procedural mechanisms used at bankruptcy auctions are discussed below. - E. Debtor's Agreements Require Court Approval in Bankruptcy.
 In bankruptcy cases, no agreement outside of the ordinary course of the Debtor's business is binding upon the Debtor until approved by the Bankruptcy Court. - 1.
 Because the vast majority of significant asset sales are inherently outside the ordinary course of business, these sales generally require court approval and are subject to third party objections.
 An objector and the Debtor may also be entitled to discovery to develop facts in support of their respective positions. - 2.
 A purchaser can be bound by its execution of a letter of intent or purchase agreement to purchase a Debtor's assets, even if the Debtor is not bound. - F. Asset Sales in Bankruptcy Generally are Free and Clear of Liens and Claims.
-The major benefit provided by a Bankruptcy Court order approving an asset sale or sale under a Plan is that the Debtors' assets are transferred to the purchaser free and clear of virtually all liens and claims. - Some dispute exists as to whether the Bankruptcy Court can effectively order the transfer of assets free of successor liability for certain product liability and environmental claims, e.g., future claims such as unmanifested asbestos claims or anticipated but contingent product liability claims.
+The major benefit provided by a Bankruptcy Court order approving an asset sale or sale under a Plan is that the Debtors' assets are transferred to the purchaser free and clear of virtually all liens and claims. - 1.
+Some dispute exists as to whether the Bankruptcy Court can effectively order the transfer of assets free of successor liability for certain product liability and environmental claims, e.g., future claims such as unmanifested asbestos claims or anticipated but contingent product liability claims.
 In addition, certain environmental laws impose current owner/operator liability on a purchaser regardless of the identity of previous owners of the assets. - 2.
 Bulk Sales law does not apply in bankruptcy. - 3.
 Representations, warranties and indemnifications may be of little value when buying an insolvent entity. - G. Constituencies.
 Numerous constituencies must be dealt with in purchasing the assets of an insolvent entity.
 Such a purchase is not simply a two party transaction between a seller and buyer.
-A purchaser may have to negotiate with or address the concerns of:

-A purchaser may have to negotiate with or address the concerns of:
+A purchaser may have to negotiate with or address the concerns of: - 1. trade creditors; - 2. bondholders; - 3. tort claimants; - 4. an unsecured creditors' committee; - 5. a shareholders committee; - 6. lessors;

-1. t rade creditors;

-2. ł oondholders;

-3. t ort claimants;

-4. 8 an unsecured creditors' committee;

-5. 8 a shareholders committee;

-6. 1 essors;